Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 \subsection{Bimodules}

 In \cite{LOTBimodules}, Lipshitz, Ozsv\'ath, and Thurston also define invariants for a \emph{bordered manifold with two boundary components}.
-Essentially, this consists of a manifold $Y$ with two torus boundary components $\partial_L Y$ and $\partial_R Y$, with parametrizations of the two boundary components just like in the single-component case, and a framed arc connecting the two boundary components.
-(See \cite[Chapter 5]{LOTBimodules} for the full definition.)
+Essentially, this consists of a manifold $Y$ with two boundary components $\partial_L Y$ and $\partial_R Y$, with parametrizations of the two boundary components just like in the single-component case, and a framed arc connecting the two boundary components.
+Here, we assume that both boundary components are tori; see \cite[Chapter 5]{LOTBimodules} for the full definition.